 DESIGN TOOLS.
 Use these scripts if your collar design calls for them:

 OPTIONAL APPS.
-These are apps provided by OpenCollar you may include.
+These are apps provided in the OpenCollar updater you may include.

 - Collar Band